 We have a range of resources to support our RE teaching that we continue to develop.
-Religious education will be funded to enable a range of resources on different religions to be purchased, such as books for teachers, pupils, and the library, posters, CDs, DVDs and artefacts.
+Religious education will be funded to enable a range of resources on different religions to be purchased, such as resource books for teachers, borrowing from HFL library services, posters, online resources and physical artefacts.
 The school makes use of guidance material produced by the Hertfordshire SACRE and the Diocese of St. Albans.
 Funding will also allow, where possible, visits to different places of worship and provide INSET for staff.
 All staff have access to RE CPD in line with the subject leader's identified areas for development.